-Chemically the cell wall is composed of mucopeptide (Peptidoglycan or murein) framework formed by N-acetyl glucosamine and N-acetyl muramic acid molecules alternating in chains, which are cross-linked by peptide chains.
+- Chemically the cell wall is composed of a mucopeptide (Peptidoglycan or murein) framework formed by N-acetyl glucosamine and N-acetyl muramic acid molecules alternating in chains, which are cross-linked by peptide chains.

-It is homogenous and thick, about 20 – 80 nm in thickness.
-It mainly consists of peptidoglycan, teichoic acids and sometimes other polysaccharides.
-Peptidoglycan accounts for about 90% of total dry weight of cell wall.
+- It is homogenous and thick, about 20 – 80 nm in thickness.
+It mainly consists of peptidoglycan, teichoic acids, and sometimes other polysaccharides.
+Peptidoglycan accounts for about 90% of the total dry weight of the cell wall.

-1. Peptidoglycan layer: Peptidoglycan is a complex heteropolysaccharide porous cross-linked polymer which is responsible for strength of cell wall.
-This is thicker (15 – 80 nm) than that of Gram-negative bacteria (2 – 3 nm)
+- Peptidoglycan layer: Peptidoglycan is a complex heteropolysaccharide porous cross-linked polymer that is responsible for the strength of the cell wall.
+This is thicker (15 – 80 nm) than that of Gram-negative bacteria (2 – 3 nm).

-(a) Glycan backbone: Glycan backbone is the repeated unit of N-acetyl muramic acid (NAM) and N-acetyl glycosamine (NAG) linked by B-1,4 glycosidic bond.
+(a) Glycan backbone: Glycan backbone is the repeated unit of N-acetyl muramic acid (NAM) and N-acetyl glucosamine (NAG) linked by a β-1,4 glycosidic bond.

-(b) Tetra-peptide side chain (chain of 4 amino acids) linked to NAM: The glycan backbone is cross linked by tetra-peptide linkage.
+(b) Tetra-peptide side chain (chain of 4 amino acids) linked to NAM: The glycan backbone is cross-linked by tetra-peptide linkage.
 The tetra-peptides are only found in NAM.
-Although the peptidoglycan chemistry varies from organism to organism the glycan backbone i.e. NAG-NAM is same in all species of bacteria.
+Although the peptidoglycan chemistry varies from organism to organism the glycan backbone i.e. NAG-NAM is the same in all species of bacteria.